microsoft/Accera/docs/Manual/04 Fusing.md

     for j in range(16):
         C[i, j] *= B[i, j]
 ```
-Not much has happened yet: executing `schedule` as-is is equivalent to executing `schedule0` and then executing `schedule1`.
+Not much has happened until now since executing `schedule` as-is is equivalent to executing `schedule0` followed by `schedule1`.
 However, this can be changed by transforming the fused schedule.
 For example, we can recover `schedule_simple` by reordering the indices as follows:
 ```python
 schedule.reorder(i, j, f)
 ```